You will never be stuck for what to cook for dinner ever again!

 But then I thought ‘hang on, plenty of people want super easy slow cooker dishes up their sleeve’.
 Am I right?

 Today’s rant is more about the brilliance of slow cookers and how they can help you enjoy a roast beef meal in the middle of the week.
-Doesn’t that sound appealing?
+As if all the information and reviews on unclutterer about slow cookers wasn’t enough, I went ahead and wrote a whole article on them.
+But doesn’t that sound appealing?
 It’s such a rare occurrence to eat a roast dinner other than on a weekend due to time contraints and the old chestnut of ‘I just can’t be bothered’.

 Have you ever thought something was going to be easy, but then it wasn’t?